-I recently laid my old trusty Palm Pilot to rest and switched to an Android device.
-I could easily replace all of the old Palm applications except for Memo and Keyring.
+When I laid my old trusty Palm Pilot to rest and switched to an Android device I easily replaced all of the old Palm applications except for Memo and Keyring.
 I replaced Memo with Rdex using Dropbox for synchronization.
 For Keyring I ported KeyringEditor by Markus Griessnig, a Java-based implementation, to Android.
 KeyringEditor is based on Java Keyring v0.6 by Frank Taylor.

 Keyring for Android is for anyone who wants to continue to use the Keyring for Palm OS database.
 Anyone starting a new database file may want to consider KeePass, a more recent password safe application that also has an Android version.

 Keyring for Android version 1.3—an Android application package.
 (If you download it from here you will need to enable "Unknown Applications" in "Settings/Applications".)
 To make it easier just download it from Google Play.